-Dr. Tucker Ferda began his position as visiting assistant professor of New Testament in 2017 after serving as a lecturer since 2013.
-He earned his Ph.D. in New Testament from the University of Pittsburgh, where he also served as teaching fellow.
-In 2015, he was named one of only three Society of Biblical Literature Regional Scholars, an award which “recognizes and promotes outstanding entry-level scholars.”
-Dr. Ferda has expertise in a wide range of areas in biblical studies, including the Gospels, the life of Jesus, the Old Testament in the New, the history of biblical interpretation, Hellenistic Jewish literature, the Dead Sea Scrolls, and biblical theology.
-In addition to being a frequent presenter at regional and national SBL meetings, he contributes to Encyclopedia of the Bible and Its Reception (de Gruyter) and has published several articles in top-tier biblical studies journals, including Journal of Biblical Literature, Journal of Theological Studies, Novum Testamentum, and Journal for the Study of Judaism, and elsewhere.
-His first book, Jesus and the Galilean Crisis, will be published this year by Bloomsbury T&T Clark in the Library of New Testament Studies series.
-He is currently working on a monograph-length study of the second advent hope in the New Testament and its reception history.
-He is a member and deacon at East Liberty Presbyterian Church in Pittsburgh, and he frequently leads studies and provides pulpit supply in area churches.
+Dr. Tucker Ferda is assistant professor of New Testament.
+Since 2017 he served at PTS as visiting assistant professor and from 2013-2016 as instructor.
+He earned his Ph.D. from the University of Pittsburgh, where he also served as teaching fellow.
+In 2015, he was named a Regional Scholar of the Society of Biblical Literature, an award which “recognizes and promotes outstanding entry-level scholars.”
+Dr. Ferda has expertise in a wide range of areas in biblical studies, including the Gospels, the life of Jesus, the Old Testament in the New, the history of biblical interpretation, Hellenistic Jewish literature, the Dead Sea Scrolls, and the theological interpretation of Scripture.
+Many of these interests intersect in his first book, Jesus, the Gospels, and the Galilean Crisis (Bloomsbury T&T Clark, 2019), published in the Library of New Testament Studies series.
+Dr. Ferda is a frequent presenter at regional and national SBL meetings, and he has published more than a dozen articles in top-tier biblical studies journals, including Journal of Biblical Literature, Journal of Theological Studies, New Testament Studies, and Journal for the Study of Judaism, among others.
+He is currently working on a monograph on the second advent hope in the New Testament and its reception history.
+Dr. Ferda is a member and deacon at East Liberty Presbyterian Church in Pittsburgh, and he frequently leads studies and provides pulpit supply in area churches.

 When the time came for Tucker Ferda to leave his western-Montana home for college, he set his face eastward.
 “I enrolled at Bethel University in St. Paul, Minnesota, with a plan to major in history and become a high-school history teacher,” Tucker says, “but thanks to the New Testament scholar who taught my required introduction to the Bible course, I fell in love with that field.”
 So Tucker added a second major—biblical and theological studies.